 - investigation and reporting of matters relating to enforcement of Civil Service matters

-The Civil Service commissioners are appointed by the White Salmon and Bingen Mayors, pursuant to RCW 41.14.030, and have a term of office of six years.
-The Commission meets monthly, unless otherwise noted on the first Thursday of each month at 7:00pm in the City of White Salmon Council Chambers, 119 NE Church Avenue, White Salmon, Washington.
+The Civil Service commissioners are appointed by the White Salmon Mayor, pursuant to RCW 41.14.030, and have a term of office of six years.
+The Commission meets monthly, unless otherwise noted, on the first Thursday of each month at 7:00pm at City Hall, 100 N. Main, White Salmon, Washington.
 The Commission may meet more frequently, as deemed necessary by the Commission.